snap-one/docs-driverworks-fundamentals/source/includes/an_introduction_to_the_sdk/9-terminology.md

 **Capabilities** - Capabilities are defined in a proxy and referenced in protocol drivers.
 They represent typical functionality and physical characteristics found in devices of a given device class.
 Values for each Capability are entered in a protocol driver and then in-turn are exposed to the Proxy.
 This enables the proxy driver to determine what capabilities are supported by the device defined by the protocol.

 **Combo Driver** – A standalone driver that does not bind itself to a Control4 proxy.
 User interaction is accomplished through programming, events and bindings.
 A Navigator UI is not provided for combo drivers.
+The `<combo>true</combo>` tag must be added to every combo driver.
+This addition of this tag and its true setting in a combo driver (drivers that contain their own proxy and protocol) will avoid naming conflicts.
+Without the tag, the combo driver and its proxy must use identical names.

 **Command** – A command comes from the Control4 system and its destination is a device or a driver.